HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Polling vs Subscriptions

-Task Based exchanges can take one of two forms - *subscription* or *polling* as described in the [Exchanging with polling] and [Exchanging with FHIR Subscription] sections of the Da Vinci HRex Implementation Guide.
+Task-based exchanges can take one of two forms - *subscription* or *polling* as described in the [Exchanging with polling] and [Exchanging with FHIR Subscription] sections of the Da Vinci HRex Implementation Guide.
 General guidance on whether to use polling or subscription can be found in the [Subscription Capabilities] section.

 #### Polling